 - Describe palliative care and how it differs from hospice care.

-- Identify four dimensions of assessment and how each dimension impacts the way patients see their health care and impending death.
+- Identify the four dimensions of assessment and how each dimension impacts the way patients see their health, quality of life, and impending death.

-- Discuss ways that nurses can implement at least three simple services to patients and family members.
+- Recommend at least three services that the interdisciplinary team can offer to seriously ill patients and their family members.

-- Explain the Five Wishes document and identify ways it can be implemented into clinical practice.
+- Explain The Conversation Project and identify ways it can be implemented into clinical practice.

 - Discuss at least three components of excellent communication in the care of the seriously ill.

 Pam Malloy, MN, RN, FPCN

 Pam Malloy is a Clinical Oncology Nurse Specialist with over 30 years of experience in clinical medical/surgical nursing and staff education.